wehlutyk/brainscopypaste/docs/setup.rst

 You need to install a few packages to get up and running with the analyses.
 Once this is done, you will be able to run all the analyses used in the paper and will have access to tools to explore all its data.
 In particular, this means you will be able to reproduce all the figures in the paper.

-I'll assume you're using a Debian/Ubuntu system from now on.
+We'll assume you're using a Debian/Ubuntu system from now on.
 If it's not the case, do this on a virtual machine with Debian/Ubuntu, or figure out yourself how to do it on your own system (be it OS X, Windows, or any other OS).

+The installation breaks down into three steps:

+#.
+Creation and configuration of the python environment
+#.
+Installation of TreeTagger
+#.
+Installation of the datasets used by the suite

 .. note::